Draw Down and Maximum Draw-down

 Account Equity and Break Even

 At 80% draw-down, one must quadruple their equity just to bring it back to its original equity.
-This is what is called to "breakeven" i.e. get back to your original account balance that you deposited.
+This is what is called to "breakeven" i.e. Get back to your original trading account balance that you deposited.

 The more you lose, the harder it is to make it back to your original account size.

-In Indices, traders use stop loss stock indices orders which are put in order to minimize losses.
+In Indices, traders use stop loss orders which are put in order to minimize losses.
 Controlling risks it involves putting a stop loss order after placing an order.

 Effective Risk Management

-Effective risk management requires controlling all the risks.
-One should come up with a clear indices trading money management system and a plan.
+Effective risk management requires controlling all the trading risks.
+A trader should create a clear indices trading money management system and a plan.
 To be in Indices or any other business you must make decisions involving some risk.
 All factors should be measured to keep risk to a minimum and use the above tips on this article.

 Ask yourself?
 Some Tips